DivineOps/sasha-rosenbaum-site/content/blog/stand-with-ukraine/index.md

 There are many charities and support organizations that are doing life saving work right now in Ukraine.
 Some of them were created in the course of the past few days as the country rallies to support military and civilians.
 If you have personal friends in need of assistance or friends running aid organizations, please donate directly.
 Otherwise, I am highlighting a few verified organizations.

 ### National Bank of Ukraine Armed Forces Fund
 Ukrainian armed forces are lacking basic equipment, clothing, weapons, food.
 The only way Ukraine can hold is by reinforcing the military.
 The NBU had spun up a special fundraising account for Ukrainian armed forces which is open to PayPal donations and wire transfers.
-Donate here TODO
+Donate [here](https://bank.gov.ua/en/news/all/natsionalniy-bank-vidkriv-spetsrahunok-dlya-zboru-koshtiv-na-potrebi-armiyi).

 ### Humanitarian aid charities
-Nova Ukraine is a humanitarian aid organization TODO

-Razom for Ukraine TODO
+[Nova Ukraine](https://novaukraine.org/donate/) - A non-profit organization dedicated to raising awareness about Ukraine in the US and throughout the world and providing humanitarian aid to Ukraine.

+[Razom for Ukraine](https://razomforukraine.org/donate/) - Razom, which means “together” in Ukrainian, believes deeply in the enormous potential of dedicated volunteers around the world united by a single goal: to unlock the potential of Ukraine.

 Both of these are registered 501(c)(3) organizations, which are tax-exempt in the US.
 Both are registered with Benevity - you check if your company offers a donation match.

 ### Additional verified links

-TODO
+[Help Ukraine Win](https://helpukrainewin.org/) - By air, land, and sea, Russia has launched a devastating attack on Ukraine, a European democracy of 44 million people.
+Help us stop Russian aggression!
+How you can help as a foreigner.

+[Support Ukraine Now](https://supportukrainenow.org/) - Real ways you can help Ukraine as a foreigner, Official funds, requests, materials (doc updated live, hourly).

 TODO one more action item